 4. Fever Tree

 Fever trees influence their habitat by providing shade and having a positive impact on soil conditions, which benefits plant and animal communities.
 Some indigenous peoples use parts for traditional medicinal purposes.
-Threatened by habitat loss, Fever tree conservation is key to maintaining biodiversity.
+Threatened by habitat loss, fever tree conservation is key to maintaining biodiversity.

 5. Bleeding Heart